Bob Casey Sr.: Post-political career and death

 Prohibited from seeking a third term, Casey left office on January 17, 1995.
-He contemplated a run for President to oppose Bill Clinton in the 1996 Democratic primaries, but declined due to failing health.
+He contemplated a run for president to oppose Bill Clinton in the 1996 Democratic primaries, even going as far as to file paper needed to raise money for a presidential campaign in March 1995.
+However, he declined due to failing health.

 In 1996, Casey published an autobiography titled "Fighting for Life".

 Despite the transplants, Casey continued to suffer long-term effects of his disease and died of a viral infection on May 30, 2000, at age 68 in Mercy Hospital in Scranton.
-He was interred in Saint Catherine's Cemetery in Moscow, Pennsylvania.
+He is interred in Saint Catherine's Cemetery in Moscow, Pennsylvania.

-He and his wife of fifty years, Ellen (née Harding) had eight children, including Bob, Jr.
+He and his wife of forty-seven years, Ellen (née Harding) had eight children, including Bob Jr. Ellen died on August 11, 2023, at age 91.